CANNABIS SCHEDULING & YOU!

 Congress can override this process and schedule or change the scheduling of a substance without HHS or DOJ.

 In 2020, the United Nations adopted the World Health Organization’s (WHO) 2015 recommendations and changed the classification of cannabis to recognize its medical use.
-This change frees any signatory countries to international drug treaties to change their classification and facilitate access.
-Today, over 60 countries now have federal medical cannabis programs.
+This change frees any signatory country to international drug treaties to change their classification and facilitate access.
+Today, over 60 countries have federal medical cannabis programs.

-In 2022, President Biden initiated the rescheduling process by issuing a statement calling on Health and Human Services (HHS) and the Department of Justice (DOJ) to revisit the scheduling of cannabis.
+In 2022, President Biden initiated the rescheduling process by issuing a statement that called on the Health and Human Services (HHS) and the Department of Justice (DOJ) to revisit the scheduling of cannabis.
+In August 2023, HHS recommended a Schedule III status after conducting its review.
+On May 1, 2023, the DOJ confirmed that it is moving forward with the rescheduling process based on HHS's Schedule III recommendation.

 The full implications of rescheduling will be determined ultimately by the executive branch.
 However, one certainty is that cannabis will no longer fall solely under the jurisdiction of the DOJ and the CSA.
 Currently, state-level cannabis programs operate outside the CSA, making it reasonable to expect that the DOJ would refrain from enforcing drug trafficking statutes for unregulated Schedule II/III substances when cannabis is rescheduled.
 However, these substances are still illegal and carry significant penalties akin to Schedule I substances.